JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 - A funtional Jekyll site with at least two post files.
 - Some images to work with (located at assets/img/)

 If you do not have much time but you have experience using Jekyll.
-I suggest you to watch the [video from minute 12"](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) instead.
+I suggest you to watch the video from [12th minute](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) instead.
 And jump to [Minute 12](#minute-12) in this post.

 ## Add Image Path to YAML Front Matter